reema-dass26/DIC/README.md

-I hae worked on Part 1 and part 2 of the exercise.
+I have worked on Part 1 and part 2 of the exercise.
 Reported briefly about both the tasks in an overleaf report. the lik to that is here: https://www.overleaf.com/5978239496ktskwkphbrxp

 As i mentioned in the group i wasnt sure how else to proceed with the report so this, i did based on what i could interpret.